xiaoyeli/superlu_dist/README.md

   SuperLU_DIST/MAKE_INC/ sample machine-specific make.inc files
 ```

 ## INSTALLATION

 There are two ways to install the package.
 One requires users to
 edit makefile manually, the other uses CMake build system.
 The procedures are described below.

-1. Manual installation with makefile.
+### Instalation option 1: Manual installation with makefile.
    Before installing the package, please examine the three things dependent
    on your system setup:

    1.1 Edit the make.inc include file.

 	This make include file is referenced inside each of the Makefiles
 	in the various subdirectories.
 As a result, there is no need to
 	edit the Makefiles in the subdirectories.
 All information that is
 	machine specific has been defined in this include file.

 	Sample machine-specific make.inc are provided in the MAKE_INC/
 	directory for several platforms, such as Cray XT5 and IBM SP.
 	When you have selected the machine to which you wish to install
 	SuperLU_DIST, copy the appropriate sample include file
 	(if one is present) into make.inc.

 	For example, if you wish to run SuperLU_DIST on a Cray XT5,  you can do

-       	   cp MAKE_INC/make.xc30  make.inc
+       	`cp MAKE_INC/make.xc30  make.inc`

 	For the systems other than listed above, some porting effort is needed
    	for parallel factorization routines.
 Please refer to the Users' Guide